RogerPineda13/TimeSeriesP4/README.md

 ├── README.md                           <- The top-level README for reviewers of this project ├── WallstreetCollects_FINAL.ipynb      <- Narrative documentation of analysis in Jupyter notebook ├── WSC_powerpoint.pdf                  <- PDF version of project presentation
-└── Images                              <- Both sourced externally and generated from code
+├── DJIA_equities                       <- Both sourced externally and generated from code └── Images                              <- Both sourced externally and generated from code